Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 A LoRaWAN Network Tester based on the M5Stack for the COM.LoRaWAN module, compatible with TTN (The Things Network)

 The AT command set of the module does not allow to perform a LinkCheckRequest.
 So in this version LCM and SSV mode are not integrated/possible.
+Currently i am testing a workarround with Node-RED, creating a new downlink with the needed informations.

 To use the new SetDR feature, you have to update the CubeCell module.
-In short you have to flash the LoRa -> AT-Command example ont the CubeCell module.
+In short you have to flash the LoRa -> AT_Command example ont the CubeCell module.
 Don't forget to set the region.
 Instructions for [Update COM.LoRaWAN] (Only in german).
-ACK won't work past SF8 because TTN will send on RX2 frequency.
+ACK won't work past SF8 because TTN will send on RX2 frequency an SF9.

 [Version for LoRa 868 Module]